-The analog inputs of the AD7266 can be configured as single-ended or true differential via the SGL/DIFF logic pin, as shown in Figure 31.
+The analog inputs of the AD7265 can be configured as single-ended or true differential via the SGL/ $\overline{\rm DIFF}$ logic pin, as shown in Figure 31.
 If this pin is tied to a logic low, the analog input channels to each on-chip ADC are set up as three true differential pairs.
 If this pin is at logic high, the analog input channels to each on-chip ADC are set up as six single-ended analog inputs.
 The required logic level on this pin needs to be established prior to the acquisition time and remain unchanged during the conversion time until the track-and-hold has returned to track.
-The track-and-hold returns to track on the 13th rising edge of SCLK after the CS falling edge (see Figure 41).
-If the level on this pin is changed, it will be recognized by the AD7266; therefore, it is necessary to keep the same logic level during acquisition and conversion to avoid corrupting the conversion in progress.
+The track-and-hold returns to track on the 13th rising edge of SCLK after the $\overline{\rm CS}$ falling edge (see Figure 41).
+If the level on this pin is changed, it is recognized by the AD7265; therefore, it is necessary to keep the same logic level during acquisition and conversion to avoid corrupting the conversion in progress.

-For example, in Figure 31 the SGL/\overline{DIFF} pin is set at logic high for the duration of both the acquisition and conversion times so the analog inputs are configured as single ended for that conversion (Sampling Point A).
-The logic level of the SGL/\overline{DIFF} changed to low after the track-and-hold returned to track and prior to the required acquisition time for the next sampling instant at Point B; therefore, the analog inputs are configured as differential for that conversion.
+For example, in Figure 31, the SGL/DIFF pin is set at logic high for the duration of both the acquisition and conversion times so the analog inputs are configured as single ended for that conversion (Sampling Point A).
+The logic level of the SGL/DIFF changed to low after the track-and-hold returned to track and prior to the required acquisition time for the next sampling instant at Point B; therefore, the analog inputs are configured as differential for that conversion.